Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs

-This is a latent-variable model generalization of the widely used InfoNCE family \cite{oord2018representation}, and, in the limit of $M \rightarrow \infty$, SimCLR \cite{chen2020simple}.
+This probabilistically generalizes the widely used InfoNCE family \cite{oord2018representation}, and, in the limit of $M \rightarrow \infty$, SimCLR \cite{chen2020simple}.
 Instead of outputting a point embedding, the encoder $f$ we train outputs probabilistic embeddings $Q(z|x) := \text{vMF}(z; \hat{\mu}(x), \hat{\kappa}(x))$ by predicting $f(x) = (\hat{\mu}(x), \hat{\kappa}(x))$.
-The InfoNCE fraction within $\mathcal{L}$ is evaluated over these posteriors.
-In practice, we backpropagate through $K$ Monte-Carlo samples via a reparametrization trick for vMFs \cite{s-vae18,ulrich1984computer}:
+The InfoNCE fraction within $L_f$ is evaluated over these posteriors.
+In practice, we backpropagate through $K=512$ MC samples via a reparametrization trick for vMFs \cite{s-vae18,ulrich1984computer}:

 The only training data for MCInfoNCE are contrastive examples, without any additional supervision on the true aleatoric uncertainty $\kappa(x)$ or the generative latents $z$.